god-of-jesters/shyt/README.md

 # "shyt"
-I like programming python and sometimes html with CSS I wont to learn more about programming and big progect
+I like programming python and sometimes html with CSS I want to learn more about programming and big progect